 The TRAVelite boasts a sleek, modern design that would look equally at home in your living space or office.
 It's just as well, then, that it's a very portable device, measuring 13 inches in height and weighing just 2.5lb.

 The lamp is fitted with long-lasting fluorescent tubes that offer a touted 20,000 hours of usage, along with an electronically powered ballast that ensures no flicker or hum.
 A stand supports the TRAVelite in either a horizontal or vertical position.

 Northern Light TRAVelite review: Performance

-Overall, the TRAVelite earned a B+ in my tests for light therapy performance, making it the third-best lamp in these tests.
+Overall, the TRAVelite earned a B+ in our tests for light therapy performance.
 It had a 9-inch 10,000-lux reach, which is just an inch shy of the manufacturer’s specifications.
 However, the light fell well short of the 5,000-lux specification.
 In fact, it reached just 2,467 lux at the recommended sitting distance of 16 inches.

 The lamp’s heat output is average.
 The surface of the lamp measured at 122 degrees Fahrenheit after running for 30 minutes.
-This was the average temperature for all the lamps.
-However, it raised the surface temperature of a wall by 1.85 degrees when placed 16 inches away, which was among the hotter readings.
-Only the Day-Light Sky raised the wall’s temperature more from this distance.
+This is a fairly average temperature for light therapy lamps.
+However, it raised the surface temperature of a wall by 1.85 degrees when placed 16 inches away, which is among the hotter readings.

-The Northern Light TRAVelite light therapy lamp was the third-best performing lamp in my tests, but its high price keeps it from ranking higher.
+The Northern Light TRAVelite performs really well, but its high price keeps it from ranking higher.
 At such a high price, you'd expect it to be brighter at greater distances.